googlecodelabs/amp-pwa-workbox/README.md

 # AMP and PWA

-In this lab you learn how to make an app containing AMP pages into a PWA.
+In this codelab, you’ll convert an app containing AMP pages into a PWA using two different patterns:

-You also learn how to use AMP pages as data inside a PWA.
+1. transform an AMP site into a PWA (AMP as PWA)
+2. use the App Shell architecture to create a PWA that uses AMP as content (AMP in PWA)

+AMP+PWA gives you the best of both worlds: a lightning fast first load with AMP, and native-like capabilities in the PWA.

+You'll also get a chance to use [Workbox](https://workboxjs.org/).

 ## Getting started

-Clone the repository and navigate to **amp-pwa/project**.
+Clone the repository and navigate to **amp-pwa-workbox/project**.

 [Download and install Node.js](https://nodejs.org/en/download/).